lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## edge cases around prohibitions and taboos

+### Definition blindspots
+- How does the social contract of defense not apply to women and children?

 ## Definitions: Derived-Functional Definitions vs. Declarative-Arbitrary Definitions
 - Examples from coordination tool:
 -- collaborator-list definition